erikatudisco/programming_formalism/notes_code_review.md

 **Important things to bear in mind:**

-Code reviews should not be used to evaluate individuals and their skill levels.
+- Code reviews should not be used to evaluate individuals and their skill levels.
-An open and safe environment where revealing mistakes and errors should not come with penalties or shame.
+- An open and safe environment where revealing mistakes and errors should not come with penalties or shame.
-Code reviews should also be done early and often, to normalise this practice in the research team.
+- Code reviews should also be done early and often, to normalise this practice in the research team.

-In their book **Peer Reviews in Software: A Practical Guide**, Karl E. Wiegers says:

-_The temptation to perfect the product before you allow another pair of eyes to see it.
-This is an ego-protecting strategy: you won’t feel embarrassed about your mistakes if no one else sees them.
-...review [is not] a seal of approval but rather in-process quality-improvement activity.
-Such reluctance has several unfortunate consequences.
-If your work isn’t reviewed until you think it’s complete, you are psychologically resistant to suggestions for changes._

-If the program runs, how bad can it be?
-You are likely to rationalise away possible bugs because you believe you’ve finished and you’re eager to move on to the next task.
-Relying on your own desk checking and unit testing ignores the greater efficiency of a peer review for finding many defects\*

 ---

 # Group Code Writing

-As well as reviewing specific scripts and analyses written by a single individual, can be very beneficial to solving programming problems as a team.
-Setting aside an afternoon to work as a group will help teach less experienced members of the group and more efficiently solve very difficult problems.
+- To work as a group will help teach less experienced members of the group and more efficiently solve very difficult problems.

-Groups of people working on a specific problem are often known as "Hackathons" in programming.
-These can last multiple days (hopefully with downtime!).
-With very large groups, people can work in pairs or small groups with delegated parts of the problem to solve and regularly meet back together to discuss and evaluate.
-If there is a complex solution in computational methods that most people in the group need, it makes sense to find it together.
+- If there is a complex solution in computational methods that most people in the group need, it makes sense to find it together.

-Similarly, documentation sprints are useful to dedicate time to regularly bring a codebase to a good minimum standard.
+- Regular documentation updates are useful to dedicate time to regularly bring a codebase to a good minimum standard.
-Splitting the task across the team as an event, creating documentation and working examples for code repos and releasing it can help others use your computational methods and tools to increase the impact of your work.
-Having regularly updated documentation also reduces onboarding time for new members picking up the shared methods in the lab.

-Group work shares the burden and allows knowledge exchange and support within the team.
+- Faster onboarding of members and greater impact of your work

 ---